Click pic to enlarge

 5-10 drops vinegar of your choice (or lemon juice)

 In hundreds of batches now, I’ve only had this fail on me two times, if that is encouraging……but it CAN happen.
-If the mixture just doesn’t emulsify properly for you, just use it for salad dressings or other recipes rather than for mayo.
-It will still have a good flavor.
-No need to discard it.
+If the emulsion “breaks” on you, just use it for salad dressings and sauces rather than spreading mayo for sandwiches.
+It will still have a good flavor so there’s no need to discard it.

-THINGS I’VE ADDED FOR MAKING THIS INTO SALAD DRESSING:
+THINGS I’VE ADDED FOR SALAD DRESSING APPLICATIONS: (or just some flavoring):

 ½ c. chopped cilantro, seeded jalapeno & more onion

-½ seeded chipotle pepper in adobo sauce & minced garlic
+½ seeded chipotle pepper in adobo sauce minced fine with ½ clove minced garlic

 dab regular tomato paste